yossi2le/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 	- If key exists, return "already exists" error
 	- Call `_rbp_kv` `get` API with `key` as key.
 If key exists, return "already exists" error
 - If encrypt flag set
-	- Derive a key from device key and `key` as salt
+	- Derive a key from device key and `key` as salt (trimmed to 32 bytes with "ENC" as prefix)
 	- Using TLS entropy function on `_entropy` handle, randomly generate `nonce` field
 	- Allocate and initialize `enc_handle` AES-CTR handle field with derived key and `nonce` field
 - Fill all available fields in `metadata`
 - If authentication flag set
-	- Derive a key from device key and `key` as salt
+	- Derive a key from device key and `key` as salt (trimmed to 32 bytes with "AUTH" as prefix)
 	- Allocate and initialize `auth_handle` CMAC calculation handle field with derived key
 	- Using `auth_handle` handle, calculate CMAC on `key` & `metadata`
 - Call `_underlying_kv` `set_start` API